Business Operating Grants

 3

-Grant funds may not be used for debt repayment; municipality, state, or federal taxes; reimbursement for past purchases; or subscriptions.
-If you are unsure about what is an eligible use of funds, please contact Rebecca Mead at rebecca@middlesexchamber.com.
+Grant funds may not be used for debt repayment, municipality, state, or federal taxes, utility bills, reimbursement for past purchases, or subscriptions.
+If you are unsure about what is an eligible use of funds, please contact MCRC Administrator Rebecca Mead at rebecca@middlesexchamber.com.

 L